Shaped by Our Customers. Guided by Our Community.

 • Even with cleaner electricity and new renewables, a small portion of emissions may remain.
 High-quality offsets, used carefully and only when needed, help balance emissions costs effectively as local projects mature.

 • You can take part in programs like heat pump rentals, EV charging, e-bike financing, smart water heaters, and Shave the Peak alerts.
 You can also attend community sessions or share your feedback through our engagement tools.
+Visit The Switch, our online hub on the transition to electrified products and programs.

 • Our partnerships with Indigenous communities, including Neqotkuk First Nation, are central to clean-energy projects like Burchill Wind and Menahqwesk Kisuhs Solar.
 These collaborations bring local knowledge, shared opportunity, and long-term benefits.